readthedocs/readthedocs.org/docs/user/reference/analytics.rst

 Search Analytics
 ----------------

-When someone visits your documentation using a search engine, Read the Docs will collect analytics on their search term.
+When someone visits your documentation and uses the built-in :ref:`server-side search <server-side-search:Server Side Search>` feature, Read the Docs will collect analytics on their search term.

 Those are aggregated into a simple view of the